microsoft/Conversation-Knowledge-Mining-Solution-Accelerator/documents/DeploymentGuide.md

 2. **Deleting Resources After a Failed Deployment**

      - Follow steps in [Delete Resource Group](./DeleteResourceGroup.md) if your deployment fails and/or you need to clean up the resources.

+## For local Debugging

+To configure your environment, navigate to the `src\api` folder to create a `.env` file based on the `.env.sample`, fill it using deployment output or the Azure Portal under "Deployments" in your resource group, and ensure APP_ENV is set to "**dev**".

 ## Sample Questions